 Here’s how to reset website permissions in Chrome:

 - Open Chrome > 3-dots menu > Site settings.
-On desktop, you can find it under the Security and Privacy section.
+On the desktop, you can find it under the Security and Privacy section.

 - Search for and open the website you want to check permissions for.

 - Reset all permissions or select manually for each individual permission between Ask (Default), Allow, or Block.